 Doing a systematic review may afford some flexibility, as the student may select and review the articles without being in library or in a laboratory.
-However, project planning and execution of the review will take about 18 months to complete and requires that a librarian be on your mentoring team.
+However, project planning and execution of the review will take about 18 months to complete.
+Students must create a mentoring team comprised of a research mentor and a librarian.
 Our medical library is an excellent resource for doing a systematic review.
 Racheline Habousha, Director of the D. Samuel Gottesman Library, has outlined the steps involved in doing a systematic review:

 - Define the question